Festivals

 Grades Three and Four support

-A pumpkin-lit path, enchanted scenes from fairy tales and themes from the curriculum, simple natural treats, a bonfire, live music, and a home-made meal make up this magical evening.
+A pumpkin-lit path with jack-o’-lanterns carved by our lower and high school students, enchanted scenes from fairy tales and themes from seasonal curriculum, a bonfire, and a homemade meal make up this magical evening welcoming Autumn and its bounty.

 NOVEMBER